A short classification of the characters in Quake Champions – Who is the best for your style of play in the Quake Arena?

 A: The fastest way is through Steam or https://quake.bethesda.net/

-Q: how to become a Quake Champion by choosing the ideal character for you?
+Q: How to become a Quake Champion by choosing the ideal character for me?

 Let’s have a look at some classic game styles: